zachthefeesh/Obscuropedia_1.0/README.md

 # Obscuropedia_1.0
-Short webpage to test the Wikipedia API
+Short webpage to test the Wikipedia API.
+Select a category, then press submit to pull a random page from that category.